knpuniversity/blog/what-the-rest.rst

 .. note::

-    In the links in the block above, the ``rel`` is the key (e.g. ``http://api.example.com/rels/users_reinvite``) and there's no ``type``, since it's HAL, so you assume that the link will also be HAL.
+    In the links in the block above, the ``rel`` is the key (e.g. ``http://api.example.com/rels/users_reinvite``) and there is no ``type``, since it's HAL, so you assume that the link will also be HAL.

 In a browser, we click links (i.e. GET) or submit a form (i.e. POST, where